BrentGrammer/PROGNOTES/Architecture/SystemDesign/TIP/TIPSystemDesign.md

 - Can scale the write master db using Master-Master replication. i.e. multiple masters that replicate from one another.
 - Cons are synchronization knowing where most up to date data is.
 This is very complex and the ideal solution.

-### SHARDING:

-#### Partitioning:

-- Vertical Partitioning:
-  Split tables by columns into separate tables and put them on a separate database machine

-- Horizontal sharding:
-  split by s certain number of rows
-  ID % 3 (0,1,2) and put each group on a separate database